developer-zebra/developer-zebra-site/src/datawedge/7-3/guide/input/barcode/index.md

 **Height -** Specify the desired output image height in number of pixels.
 The aspect ratio of Width to Height must match the aspect ratio of the signature capture barcode to avoid distortion in the captured image.

-**JPEG Quality -** An integer value between 5 and 100 with increments of 5, with 100 representing the highest quality image and 5 representing the most optimized image.
+**JPEG Quality -** An integer value between 5 and 100 with increments of 5, with 100 representing the highest quality image and 5 representing the most optimized for image size.

 **Bits per pixel -** Specify the color depth of the output image.
 This is not applicable to JPEG image formats.
 Possible values:
 * 0 - 1 BPP (2 levels)